 NSW Response to the Family is Culture Review

-Minister for Families, Communities and Disability Services Gareth Ward has released the NSW response to the Family is Culture, Independent Review of Aboriginal Children and Young People in Out-of-Home Care (OOHC).
+On 7 July 2020, the NSW Government provided a formal response to the Family is Culture, Independent Review of Aboriginal Children and Young People in Out-of-Home Care (OOHC).

 The response makes a clear commitment to building a child protection system that is more responsive to the needs of Aboriginal children, families and communities.